-^{} Assistant Director, Nepal Rastra Bank, Research Department.
-Email: koiralat@nrb.org.np
+^{} Assistant Director, Research Department, Nepal Rastra Bank, Central Office, Baluwatar, Kathmandu.
+E-mail:koiralat@nrb.org.np.

-The views expressed in this paper are personal and do not necessarily represent the official stance of the Nepal Rastra Bank.
-I would like to thank Editorial Board of NRB Economic Review for their valuable comments.
+Remarks: The views expressed in this paper are personal and do not necessarily represent the official stance of the Nepal Rastra Bank.
+The author is grateful to the anonymous referees for their constructive comments and suggestions on this paper.
+Comments are welcome.